×

 What is a typical expat home or apartment like in Potsdam?

 "A typical expat home or apartment in Potsdam, is often located in a quiet, residential area, close to public transportation and local amenities.
 These homes are usually modern and well-maintained, with a blend of traditional German architecture and contemporary design.
 They often feature spacious living areas, fully equipped kitchens, and one or more bedrooms.
 Some apartments may also have a balcony or a small garden.
 The interiors are usually furnished, with a comfortable and cozy ambiance.
 Many expat homes also come with additional facilities like a private parking space, storage room, and sometimes even a small gym or a common garden area.
 The homes are often located in neighborhoods that have a good mix of locals and expats, providing a sense of community.
-They are also usually in close proximity to international schools, supermarkets, restaurants, and parks," remarked one expat living in Potsdam, Germany.
+They are also usually in close proximity to international schools, supermarkets, restaurants, and parks," remarked one expat who made the move to Potsdam.

 What is the average cost of housing in Potsdam?